JunchengDong0421/SakanaRM/README.md

 to the server.
 It's also important to set a different secret key for use in production and keep it secret (i.e., do not push it to your public repository).
 But for database service environment variables, it is fine to leave them as is because the service is not exposed to the outside of the container.

+### About LLM Providers
+To access LLM APIs, the project uses the [gpt4free](https://github.com/xtekky/gpt4free) package.
+As a developer, you should always use the latest version of the package in the development environment to test if it is still usable anymore, and make sure all dependencies are noted down in *requirements.txt*.
+If you do not specify a provider in the client, then it will automatically select available ones to use.

 ### Windows Support
 Since Gunicorn does not support Windows, you should use another WSGI server to run the WSGI application